 Buoyancy is the one magical skill that makes everything easier underwater.
 Fancy consuming less air, longer dives or bringing back significantly better underwater pictures or videos?

-The beauty with scuba diving is the almost infinite number of experiences you can have.
+The beauty in scuba diving is the almost infinite number of experiences you can have.
 From wreck diving to ice diving, trying something new is another opportunity to develop a better understanding of diving by looking at things from a different angle.

-- Complete your scuba diving gear with a mesh bag, so every dive becomes a clean-up dive
+- Complete your scuba diving gear with a mesh bag, so every dive becomes a clean-up dive.

-- Get a foldable shopping bag you can keep in your backpack or handbag
+- Get a foldable shopping bag you can keep in your backpack or handbag.

-- Use an insulated tumbler for coffee cravings on the go
+- Use an insulated tumbler for coffee cravings on the go.

-- Try swapping your bottle of shampoo for solid shampoo
+- Try swapping your bottle of shampoo for solid shampoo.

-- Invest in a UV protected rashguard for your next holiday to avoid coral threatening sunscreen or simply buying another plastic bottle.
+- Invest in a UV protected rashguard for your next holiday to avoid coral-threatening sunscreen or simply buying another plastic bottle.